gsirdeshmukh/radio-show/README.md

 - Sharing/export not wired yet—focus is a personal live radio flow for now.
 - Per-track metadata (BPM, key, energy) is fetched via `GET /v1/audio-features` when available.
 - Theme dots in the header let you swap color palettes live.
-- Save/Load: export full shows (with voice clips embedded) or tracks only; load JSON back in.
+- Save/Load: export full shows (with voice clips or uploads embedded as data URLs) or tracks only; load JSON back in.
 Auto-saves metadata to localStorage.
+- Listener view can pull curated sessions from `sessions/top-sessions.json` (static, same-origin) and features a bottom progress bar with seeking.